David Conde

 During his time heading CIE's Motion Picture Department, Conde was tasked with promoting democratic and anti-militaristic films.
 Much of his recognition comes from this role in early post-war Japanese cinema.
 Conde was known to be left-leaning and a union supporter, and has been linked to the Toho labor disputes at Toho studios.
 His expulsion from Japan in 1947 may have been related to suspicions that he was a communist.
+Much of his papers and effects are held by the University of British Columbia, and the University of California, Berkeley's East Asian Library.